If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 - SALTO LOCK encoder.
 This is where you can create and delete all SALTO keys.
 This can be done manually with a keyboard or automatically with the IKP software

 - SALTO PPD.
 With this portable key card encoder/programmer, you can read out/write all the data from/to your cards.

 - SALTO software.
-Salto Hotel door lock system software for writing key cards and updating locks in networks via an encoder or programming device (PPD).
-It also allows you to manage information about your doors, cards, and users.
+Salto Hotel door lock system software for writing key cards and updating network locks via an encoder or programming device (PPD).
+It also lets you manage information about your doors, cards, and users.

 - SALTO key cards.
 Cards to operate these electronic locks.

 - SALTO Pro Access – a door-mounted lock that includes an integrated reader and a handle.
 This is the most common version of the SALTO lock and is generally the first choice for businesses.
-It comes in various finishes, including chrome, black, aluminum, brass, and stainless steel.
+It has various finishes, including chrome, black, aluminum, brass, and stainless steel.

-- SALTO XS4 One – a door-mounted lock that includes an integrated reader, handle, and cylinder.
+- SALTO XS4 One is a door-mounted RFID hotel door lock with an integrated reader, handle, and cylinder.
 The XS4 One can be used as a standalone or networked lock.
 It’s aesthetically pleasing and is almost entirely customizable to meet your needs.

 - SALTO XS4 2.0 – a wall-mounted or freestanding lock with an integrated reader, cylinder, and monitor.
 The XS4 2.0 provides users with increased access control options via its custom-designable features, including adding additional door functionality or locking options such as deadbolts and latch bolts; it also has anti-panic features like egress locks that allow you to set up safe exits in case of an emergency.

 - SALTO XS4 Mini – a door-mounted lock that includes an integrated reader and cylinder.